patternknife/url-knife/README.md

 ## Overview

-'Javascript URL, URI, Email parser using a powerful combination of regular expressions on XML, HTML or plain text'
+'Javascript URL, URI, Email parser using a powerful combination of regular expressions on XML, HTML or plain texts'

 We have been able to parse URLs with no protocol from texts.
 Now, from ver.
 1.4.0, we can parse certain URIs with no domain from texts.
-Check '3.1 Plain texts (CERTAIN URIs)'.
+Check '3.1 Plain texts (Certain URIs)'.

 ## Installation